TOWeb

-TOWeb is a WYSIWYG website creation software for Microsoft Windows and Mac OS X that focuses on web publishing.
-The latest version 5 creates HTML5/CSS3 responsive websites compatible with any device.
-It has some limitations such as one can not open an external web site for editing similar to Metaconex or Wix.
+TOWeb is a WYSIWYG website creation software for Microsoft Windows, macOS and Linux (via Wine) that requires no programming knowledge.
+Since 2013, it creates HTML5/CSS3 responsive websites compatible with smartphones, tablets and computers.

 History

 The first version of TOWeb was developed during 2 years from 2003 to 2005 under the project name "WebGen".
 It was primarily intended for beginners without any HTML knowledge in website creation.
 The first version 1.0 was released on August 6, 2005.
-The following releases 2.0, 3.0, 4.0...have brought new features like the ability to create online stores.
-The latest version 5.0 released in June 2013 follow the Responsive Web Design trend by allowing the creation of websites compatible with any device.
+The following releases 2.0, 3.0, 4.0 brought new features such as the ability to create online stores.
+Version 5.0, released in June 2013, introduced the Responsive Web Design approach, allowing the creation of websites compatible with any device.